rht-labs-events/summit-lab-2018-doc/scenario5/README.md

 Table 101: egress network policy dispatch; edited by UpdateEgressNetworkPolicy()
 ```

-Sometimes you can observe a misbehavior, lets say EgressNetworkPolicy does not work as you expect or you think it does not work as you expect.
-By knowing how to dump rules, and where to look you can validate your doubts.
+If a misbehavior is observed, for example EgressNetworkPolicy does not work as expected, or for other reasons it may need to be inspected.
+By knowing how to dump the rules, and where to look, you can validate if the operation is working or not:

 ### Appendix

 #### Materials used in the scenario

-1. OpenShift SDN Docs:
+1. OpenShift Container Platform SDN Docs:
 https://docs.openshift.com/container-platform/3.9/architecture/networking/sdn.html

 2. SkyDive Docs: